 A wrongful death case is one of the more difficult types of cases in the field of personal injury law.
 Each state has individual and complex laws that require knowledge and understanding.
 This knowledge can be applied to those laws and how the courts interpret them.

 Wrongful death is defined under Utah Law (Code section 73B-3-106) as taking the life of an individual by a wrongful act, neglect, or default (intentional or unintentional) of another party (person, persons, or entity).
 A wrongful death claim is the legal action brought by a close family member or personal representative of the estate of the deceased or the victim of the negligent action against the person or entity that caused the death.

 A wrongful death can be caused by a government entity, corporation, or an individual.
-The wrongful act could be a procedure or a policy that cases a death, or an action by an employee who represents a corporation.
-Sometimes there is no one that is negligent, the death can be cause by the person own actions.
+The wrongful act could be a procedure or a policy that causes a death, or an action by an employee who represents a corporation.
+Sometimes there is no one that is negligent; the death can be caused by the person's own actions.

 According to Utah Code section 78B-3-105, the heirs who may file a wrongful death claim are:

 - The surviving spouse

 - The surviving adult children